dani-f99/lpa_preprocessing/README.txt

 -----------------------------
 -----------------------------
 --- General-Information -----
-This program aim is to prepare input table which can be used as input for the LPA analysis program.
-The program first pulls the datasets from ImmuneDB tables located in MySQL server (if different server is in use, may need to change connector), then the datasets are divided by metadata, processed, merged and modified.
-The final output dataframe (exported as csv) that can be used as LPA input.
+This program aims to prepare an input table for the LPA analysis program.
+It first extracts datasets from ImmuneDB tables on a MySQL server (note: the connector may need adjustment if a different server is used).
+The datasets are then stratified by metadata, processed, merged, and modified.
+The final output is a dataframe, exported as a CSV, which serves as the input for LPA.
 -----------------------------
 -----------------------------
 -----------------------------
 -----------------------------
 --- Required-Python-Modules -
 1. natsort
-2.  math
-3.  seaborn
+2. seaborn
-4.  matplotlib
+3. matplotlib
-5.  numpy
+4. numpy
-6.  sklearn
+5. sklearn
-7.  scipy
+6. scipy
-8.  typing
-9.  pathlib
-10. itertools
-11. copy
-12. altair
+7. altair
 -----------------------------
 -----------------------------
 -----------------------------